ejbosia/ejbosia.github.io/content/projects/connected-fermat-spirals/index.md

     width="250"
     >}}

+The code follows this pipeline to convert fill objects in an image with connected spirals.

+{{< mermaid >}}
+graph LR;
+A[Image]-->B[Polygon];
+B-->C[Contours];
+C-->D[Spirals];
+D-->E[Connected Spirals]
+{{< /mermaid >}}

+The conversion to **Connected Spirals** requires parent-child relationships between each spiral, because each child spiral can only be connected to its parent.
+The **Contours** step defines the relationships.
+These steps all use the `Node` class to store this relationship information.

-# Changes from Original Code
+# Updates from Original Code

-I needed to update the Python version, as the original code was targetting Python 3.8 which is EOL.
-I chose Python 3.12 as a target, but was able to quickly test Python 3.11 using `uv run --python 3.11`.
+I needed to update the Python version, as the original code was targeting Python 3.8 which is end-of-life.
+I chose Python 3.12, but was able to quickly test Python 3.11 using `uv run --python 3.11`.

-The most major change was the inclusion of the `Node` class.
+One significant change was the inclusion of the `Node` class, which represents a simple tree structure.
 I was able to use this for both storing the contour and spiral information.
 Both datatypes require parent-child relationships.
-This greatly cleaned up the code.
+This greatly cleaned up the code and allowed more-specific type annotations.

-I made a few "software engineering" changes to the code.
+I also made a few "software engineering" changes to the code.
 These were focused on readability.

- - Add docstrings to each file, class, and function.
+ - Added docstrings to each file, class, and function.
- - Use type hints throughout the code.
+ - Used type hints throughout the code.
- - Make variable and function names verbose.
+ - Made variable and function names verbose.
- - Use guard clauses instead of nested if statements.
+ - Used guard clauses instead of nested if statements.
- - Limit the excessive comment use I had originally (*almost every line*) to only when needed.
+ - Limited the excessive comment use (*I had commented almost every line*) to only when needed.

-By removing a lot of the bandaids that were holding the old project together, some of the bugs with spiral generation came back.
-I plan on solving those in a more stable way.
-The old project was prone to crashing...

-*If you look at the center of Pikachu above, you can see an example of a crossing path.*

-# Notes on UV / Windsurf

-I like using `uv` a lot.
-It is very fast.
-I also like the ability to separate out dev dependencies, such as `matplotlib` for this repo.
-It also makes trying other versions of python very easy.

-I did not get the hang of `Windsurf`... the main issues I had were with tab-autocomplete.
-It was very slow and often different from what I wanted.
-The command option was more useful.
-I ended up returning to PyCharm.
+# Future Work

+There are a few path generation items that could be improved:

+1. Remove self intersections in spiral generation and connection (visible in Pikachu example).
+1. Improve the uniformity of the space fill.
+1. Smooth the sharp corners of the path.

+The project could also use more unit test coverage, better logging, and an improved entry script.